Rewarded for What We’ve Done?

 The Bible says that we will be rewarded for what we have done.
 Not what we have believed, but done-diddley-done-done.

 But let scripture interpret scripture and you will see that Jesus is not promoting performance-based religion.
 (You knew that, right?)
 He’s quoting a psalm:

 Psalm 62 is a psalm of rest, not labor.
 “Truly my soul finds rest in God… Yes, my soul, find rest in God” (v.1,5).
 Underline the doing words in this psalm and you will see that it is exhorting us to trust the Lord:

 Truly he is my rock and my salvation; he is my fortress, I will not be shaken… Trust in him at all times, you people; pour out your hearts to him, for God is our refuge.
-(Psa 62:6)
+(Psalm 62:6)

 According to David, what do we need to do to be rewarded by God?
 Answer: trust him, rest in him, find refuge in him.
-Selah.

 The work that is rewarded

-Here’s a fun Bible fact.
+A fun Bible fact.
 When David says “you will reward each person according to what he has done” in Psalm 62 he’s referring to something God said.
 (See Psalm 62:11.)
 So in Matthew 16, Jesus is quoting David who is quoting God.
-Talk about being on the same page!

 And just to make things really interesting Jesus is also quoting Jeremiah, who was also quoting God: